billdueber/match_map/README.md

 You can also use a Proc object as a value.
 It must:

-* take a single argument; the match variable
+* take a single argument; the match variable (if your key was a Regexp) or the string matched
 * return a (possibly empty) _array of values_

+It doesn't make a lot of sense to use a Proc value if your key is just a scalar, but it's possible.

 This can be abused, of course, but can be useful.
 Here's a simple example that reverses the order of a comma-delimited duple.